wullm/SOAP/README.md

 # SOAP: Spherical Overdensity and Aperture Processor

-This repository contains two programs which can be used to compute extra properties of VELOCIraptor halos in SWIFT snapshots.
+This repository contains programs which can be used to compute properties of halos in spherical apertures in SWIFT snapshots and to match halos between simulations using the particle IDs.

-These are both written in python and use mpi4py for parallelism.
+The code is written in python and uses mpi4py for parallelism.

 ## Computing halo membership for particles in the snapshot